Updated: Jun 11

 Integrity has been an important topic for me, since early in my career.
 I know that my perspectives on Integrity have shifted over the years, in part because self-understanding has grown.
 That growth is largely the result of working with the Enneagram.
 I also know that each individual's perspective is different.
 Our experiences of course, shape those perspectives, along with our backgrounds and our core values.
-Our Enneagram lens through which we tend to view life can influence those values, as well as our behaviors.
+Our Enneagram (watch for more information on Enneagram, including "What Is the Enneagram?") lens through which we tend to view life can influence those values, as well as our behaviors.

-Many clients, colleagues and friends are interested in exploring the Enneagram, so I am putting together a course that is relevant for those that work in tough places.
+Many clients, colleagues and friends are interested in exploring the Enneagram, so I am putting together programs that are relevant for those that work in tough places.
 Which is just about all of us as we go into 2021.
 As I consider Integrity in this context, a few thoughts:

 "One of the truest tests of integrity is its blunt refusal to be compromised” ___Achebe Chinua

 In my mind, the concerns of Integrity, Ethics and personal Values seem so interconnected, that they almost merge.
 So when I talk here about Integrity, I am also talking about Ethics and Values.